-Bruce Wydick, Distinguished Research Affiliate of the Kellogg Institute and professor of economics and international studies at the University of San Francisco, uses econometric, experimental, and game-theoretic tools to analyze the impact of development programs.
-Recent work examines microfinance, child sponsorship, animal donation programs, and the role of hope and aspirations in escaping poverty traps.
-The author of The Taste of Many Mountains (Thomas Nelson/HarperCollins, 2014) and Games in Economic Development (Cambridge University Press, 2007), among other publications.
+Bruce Wydick is a professor of economics and international studies at the University of San Francisco who uses econometric, experimental, and game-theoretic tools to analyze the impact of development programs.
+His recent work examines microfinance, child sponsorship, animal donation programs, and the role of hope and aspirations in escaping poverty traps.
+He is the author of The Taste of Many Mountains (Thomas Nelson/HarperCollins, 2014) and Games in Economic Development (Cambridge University Press, 2007), among other publications.
 Wydick serves as the director of Mayan Partners, a faith-based nonprofit working in the highlands of Guatemala.
 He holds a PhD from the University of California at Berkeley.

 The Practice of Human Development and Dignity (VIRTUAL)